shapely/shapely/FAQ.rst

 Frequently asked questions and answers
 ======================================

-Are there references for the algorithms are used by shapely?
+Are there references for the algorithms used by shapely?
 ------------------------------------------------------------

 Generally speaking, shapely's predicates and operations are derived from